bbglab/oncodrivefml/docs/source/workflow.rst

 - The :ref:`signature <signature dict>` is computed (:mod:`oncodrivefml.signature`).

-- Create executors by element (:class:`oncodrivefml.executors.bymutation.ElementExecutor`).
+- Create executors by element (:class:`oncodrivefml.executors.element.ElementExecutor`).

 - Launch the executors in parallel using :class:`multiprocessing.pool.Pool`.

 - Do a multiple test correction (:mod:`oncodrivefml.mtc`).

 - Generate the output (:mod:`oncodrivefml.store`).